EGI-Federation/documentation/content/en/internal/helpdesk/ggus-support-staff-guide/_index.md

 ##### Resetting child tickets

-For resetting child tickets just remove the tick from the check box “Mark this ticket as child of ticket”.
+For resetting child tickets just remove the tick from the checkbox “Mark this ticket as child of ticket”.

 ##### Selecting parent tickets